 At around 1:00 PM, the heat starts to build up near the New Comiskey Park.
 I started to slow down to avoid hitting the wall.
 The heat was something I can compare to the desert scenes of any action movie.
 Along Chinatown, the weather became desert-hot and many runners slowed down.
 Good thing that my pace mate Mina and I took advantage of overtaking them.
 We took it as an advantage since we are used to training in hot weather.
 We also saw Stacy (from FilAmTri Team) wearing a cute pink donut costume and gave away donuts to runners.
 We ate some, of course.

 Suddenly, I felt weird on my left knee after passing Mile 23 marker.
 I became too conscious and slowed down to prevent getting injured.
 Good thing that the people of Chicago gave their full support for us to finish the race.
 I pushed my self hard from Mile 24 to the very last mile.
 All the months of hard work paid off.

 Finally, I reached the finish line really strong and achieved my personal best of 5:15:49.
-Almost twenty minutes better my finish in Osaka a year ago.
+Almost twenty minutes better my finish at Osaka Marathon 2016.